RubenNijhuis/Portfolio22/README.md

 CMS Aggregation

-- [ ] Add descriptions and proper alts to images
+- [x] Add descriptions and proper alts to images
 - [ ] Design system to make data transformers and keep data types centralized
-- [ ] Create components for outputting datatypes
 - [ ] Write proper content and create nice case images

 Code Architecture

-- [ ] Make components and containers not handle data and only display
+- [ ] Make components not handle data and only display

 Animation